My Complicated Relationship With Faux Locs

 Advertisement

-I waited to debut my hair for public consumption until a couple of weeks later when my mom visited my favorite cousin in Atlanta.
+I waited to debut my hair for public consumption until a couple of weeks later when my mum visited my favourite cousin in Atlanta.
 Surely I would get positive reinforcement from someone closer to my generation.
 I FaceTimed my cousin, my mom was in the background, and she answered: "Hey cuz!
 Okayyyy!
 Butu."
 Our Jamaican word for ghetto.

 It's a term that Tresemme Global Artist and International Hair Expert Nai’vasha Johnson deems "unacceptable," mainly because it's used in a negative form due to ignorance.
 Because a lot of women (and society) don't understand Black hair, it's considered complicated or even "wrong."
 When in actuality there's nothing incorrect about textured hair.
 American culture just never glorified it.
 Coming to terms with this and defuncting the word "ghetto" starts with education.